Judge hears arguments in school’s plan to conceal murals

-Artist Samuel Kerson painted the murals entitled “Vermont, The Underground Railroad” and “Vermont and the Fugitive Slave” for the school on two walls inside a building in 1994.
-Last year the school said it would paint over them and, when the artist objected, said it would instead cover the murals with accoutistic tiles.
+Artist Samuel Kerson painted the murals titled “Vermont, The Underground Railroad” and “Vermont and the Fugitive Slave” for the school on two walls inside a building in 1994.
+Last year, the school said it would paint over them and, when the artist objected, said it would instead cover the murals with acoustic tiles.

 “Despite its beneficent intentions, the mural has not aged well.
 Its depiction of African Americans strikes some viewers as caricatured and offensive, and the mural has become a source of discord and distraction at Vermont Law School – an institution whose explicit mission it is to educate students in a diverse community,” the school said in a court filing in response to a lawsuit filed by Kerson.